Skip to main content

 Although our gender pay gap is lower than many organisations, there can be no room for complacency.

-We believe that we have a humanitarian, ethical and legal responsibility to celebrate and champion equality and diversity.
+We believe that we have a humanitarian, ethical and legal responsibility to champion equality and diversity.
 Only by doing this can we truly embody our fundamental principles and values.

 Ethnicity pay reporting